litmuschaos/litmus/mkdocs/docs/experiments/categories/load/k6-loadgen.md

 ??? info "Verify the prerequisites"
     - Ensure that Kubernetes Version > 1.16
-    - Ensure that the Litmus Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).If not, install from <a href="https://docs.litmuschaos.io/docs/getting-started/installation">here</a>
+    - Ensure that the Litmus Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).
+If not, install from <a href="https://docs.litmuschaos.io/docs/getting-started/installation">here</a>
-    - Ensure to create a Kubernetes secret having the JS script file in the `Chaos Infrastructure`'s namespace(typically litmus).
+    - Ensure to create a Kubernetes secret having the JS script file in the `Chaos Infrastructure`'s namespace (`litmus` by default).
 The simplest way to create a secret object looks like this:
             ```bash
             kubectl create secret generic k6-script \
                 --from-file=script.js=<<script-path>> -n <<chaos_infrastructure_namespace>>